joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 On the whole, the goal of this project is to create a toolkit with similar syntax and useful structure for the scenario of using JSX to develop functional components, according to the `mental model of single file components like Vue/Svelte/Marko`.

-If you are already familiar with the similar SFCs development mode and understand the advantages, you will find the syntax of this project so intuitive~ Of course, in addition to the syntax structure similar to SFCs, this project will also provide some additional benefits, which will be explained later.
+If you are already familiar with the similar SFCs development mode and understand the advantages, you will find the syntax of this project so intuitive~ Of course, in addition to the syntax structure similar to SFCs, this project will also provide some additional benefits, which will be explained below.

 <!-- > I will continue to refine and summarize the comparison and pattern between this project and regular function components in the development of actual projects, and try to release it in the near future. -->